smart94423/pabutools/docs/_sources/usage.rst

 Additive Utilitarian Welfare Maximiser
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first rule we provide is the one that returns the budget allocations maximizing the utilitarian social welfare, when the satisfaction measure is additive.
+The first rule provided is the Additive Utilitarian Welfare Maximiser.
+It aims to return budget allocations that maximize the utilitarian social welfare when the satisfaction measure is additive.

 .. code-block:: python